Napier Nomad: Nomad II

 While the Nomad II was undergoing testing, a prototype Avro Shackleton was lent to Napier as a testbed.
 The engine proved bulky, like the Nomad I before it, and in the meantime several dummy engines were used on the Shackleton for various tests.

-On an equivalent horsepower basis, the Nomad II had an SFC of 0.327 lb/hph at 25000 ft cruise altitude.
+On an equivalent power basis, the Nomad II had an SFC of 0.327 lb/hph at 25000 ft cruise altitude.

 A further development, the Nomad Nm.7, of 3500 shp was announced in 1953.

 By 1954 interest in the Nomad was waning, and after the only project, the Avro Type 719 Shackleton IV, based on it was cancelled, work on the engine was ended in April 1955, after an expenditure of £5.1 million.
 The design was also considered for the Canadair Argus, a similar maritime patrol aircraft being designed for the Royal Canadian Air Force.
 This design turned to the Wright R-3350, the design the Nomad was intending to best.

 A Nomad II is on display at the Steven F. Udvar-Hazy Center in Virginia.